wevm/viem/site/pages/docs/utilities/isAddress.md

 ---
 description: Checks if the address is valid.
-By default, it also verifies whether the address is in checksum format.
 ---

 # isAddress